HyperloopatVCU/FlightComputer/docs/README.md

 ```

 ## System Commands
 While running, the pod software should present with a prompt.
-The prompt allwos
+The prompt allows
-for someone remotely to control the pod's behavior manually.
-The manual
+for a user remotely to control the pod's behavior manually.
+The manual control
 commands given to the outside user are:

 * warm